NattapolDedruktip/Hospitality-Domain-Project/README.md

 ![lineChart Analysis](/assets/lineChartAnalysis.JPG)

-There are many ways to increase revenue in the **hospitality industry**, and **pricing strategy** is one of the most effective approaches.
+There are many ways to increase revenue in the hospitality industry, and **pricing strategy** is one of the most effective approaches.

 From this line chart, we can observe two key metrics: